 Our targeted professional development in literacy enrichment has attained exceptional student improvement to date and promises to further promote St John’s as a school of academic achievement.
 All teaching and support staff work to ensure that we have a collaborative approach to teaching, learning and assessment that is up-front and explicit.

 Programs are created with the understanding that children develop and learn differently and with an awareness of multiple intelligences and different learning styles.

 The curriculum taught at St John’s School encompasses all Learning Areas (LAs), with an emphasis placed on English, Mathematics and Religious Education.
-Other LAs include Science, Studies of Society and the Environment (SOSE), Health and Physical Education (HPE), The Arts (Music, Art, Drama), Technology, Language Other Than English (LOTE) – Japanese.
+Other LAs include Science, Studies of Society and the Environment (SOSE), Health and Physical Education (HPE), The Arts (Music, Art, Drama), Technology, Language Other Than English (LOTE) – Chinese (Senior Students).

 Curriculum initiatives include Social and Emotional Learning, Information Communication and Technology, Speech and Drama, Music Tuition and a Literacy Enrichment program.

 Private music tuition with a qualified teacher is offered during school hours.
 Students have access to saxophone, trumpet, guitar, clarinet, trombone, flute, drums and other instruments on request.